Small Business Insurance: 5 Things to Consider

 We realize your time is of utmost importance to establishing and growing your business.
-Once your personal broker has collected the information they need regarding your business, and the types of coverage you’re needing, your personal broker is the one who puts in the legwork with our partner companies to place your business.
+Once your Insurance Advisor has collected the information they need regarding your business, and the types of coverage you’re needing, they are the ones who put in the legwork with our partner companies to place your business.

-You don’t need to fill out multiple quote forms, drive around to bricks & mortar insurance companies or spend time calling insurance agencies in the Yellow Pages.
-Our brokers do all that work for you with our partner companies, then let you choose the policy that suits your business best.
+You don’t need to fill out multiple quote forms, drive around to bricks & mortar insurance companies or spend time calling insurance agencies.
+Our Licensed Insurance Advisors do all that work for you with our partner companies, then let you choose the policy that suits your business best.

 Who Needs Small Business Insurance?